What is the course about?

 Are there any other costs?
 Is there anything I need to bring?

-The course covers basic materials and equipment.
-It would be useful for you to have the following equipment at the first class: sketchbook of your choice, pens and pencils.
-You will be introduced to art materials, which you may find useful for your personal practice and and where you could purchase them.
-It would be useful to bring a memory stick (or portable hard drive – please note PC formatted hard drives can be read by Apple mac computers, but not written to.)
+It would be useful to bring a memory stick (or portable hard drive – please note: PC formatted hard drives can be read by Apple mac computers, but not written to.)
 CDs/DVDs are available.

 If you would like to buy art materials for your personal use outside of the course, City Lit students receive 10% discount off everything* from Cass Art, the UK's leading art supplies retailer.
 Your tutor will advise you on what you should buy.
 You will need to show your enrolment receipt in-store to receive your discount.
 Visit the Charing Cross shop at 13 Charing Cross Road WC2H 0EP or find your local shop at www.cassart.co.uk. *Terms and conditions apply, visit www.cassart.co.uk/students.